theelims/ESP32-sveltekit/docs/stores.md

 | `$user.username`     | `String`  | Username of the current user                      |
 | `$user.admin`        | `Boolean` | `true` if the current user has admin privileges   |

-In addition to the properties it provides two methods for initializing the user credentials and to invalidate them. `data.init()` takes a valid JWT toke as an argument and extracts the user privileges and username from it. `data.invalidate()` invalidates the user credentials and redirects to the login pages
+In addition to the properties it provides two methods for initializing the user credentials and to invalidate them. `user.init()` takes a valid JWT toke as an argument and extracts the user privileges and username from it. `user.invalidate()` invalidates the user credentials and redirects to the login pages

 !!! warning "User credentials are stored in the browsers local storage"